-- Modeling Approaches - 21 Applications of Remote Sensed Data in Carbon Dioxide Exchange Modeling - Satellite remote sensing provides capabilities for regional mapping and monitoring of biophysical - variables important for Arctic carbon cycle research, and at spatial and temporal scales that are generally inaccessible or impractical to field observations given resource, environmental and geopolitical constraints.
-Whereas field observations give detailed insight into the structure and 2 function of the local ecosystem, the ability to extrapolate such information in heterogeneous Arctic 3 landscapes is limited.
-In general remote sensing instruments were not designed to directly monitor 4 the carbon cycle (although some prototypes sensors now exist), rather to detect land biosphere 5 properties relevant to this cycle.
-Applications of satellite remote sensing used either directly or 6 indirectly in high-latitude carbon cycle studies can be grouped into three general categories: 1) 7 those directed at regional mapping of biophysical state variables such as land cover class (Gould et 8 9 al. 2002, Walker et al. 2002), which can be used for initialization, calibration, and extrapolation of models (e.g., Soegaard et al. 2000); 2) empirical and process-oriented remote sensing algorithms 10 linking spectral information such as the Normalized Difference Vegetation Index (NDVI) to more 11 detailed ecosystem processes, such as phytomass (Walker et al. 2003), net primary production 12 (Markon and Peterson 2002, Hope et al. 2003, Nemani et al. 2003) and net CO2 flux (Oechel et al. 13 2000a); 3) remote sensing detection of other physical and environmental parameters relevant to the 14 carbon cycle, such as surface temperature (Comiso 2003), snow-cover (Dye and Tucker 2003), 15 landscape and soil freeze-thaw state (Kimball et al. 2001, Zhang and Armstrong 2001), growing 16 season timing and length (Kimball et al. 2004), vegetation greenness and phenology (Myneni et al. 17 1997, Zhou et al. 2001, Lucht et al. 2002, Zhou et al. 2003) and fire disturbance (Boles and 18 Verbyla 1999).
-19
+Satellite remote sensing provides capabilities for regional mapping and monitoring of biophysical variables important for Arctic carbon cycle research, and at spatial and temporal scales that are generally inaccessible or impractical to field observations given resource, environmental, and geopolitical constraints.
+Whereas field observations give detailed insight into the structure and function of the local ecosystem, the ability to extrapolate such information in heterogeneous Arctic landscapes is limited.
+In general, remote sensing instruments were not designed to directly monitor the carbon cycle (although some prototype sensors now exist), but rather to detect land biosphere properties relevant to this cycle.
+Applications of satellite remote sensing used either directly or indirectly in high-latitude carbon cycle studies can be grouped into three general categories: (1) those directed at regional mapping of biophysical state variables such as land cover class (Gould et al. 2002, Walker et al. 2002), which can be used for initialization, calibration, and extrapolation of models (e.g., Soegaard et al. 2000); (2) empirical and process-oriented remote sensing algorithms linking spectral information such as the Normalized Difference Vegetation Index (NDVI) to more detailed ecosystem processes, such as phytomass (Walker et al. 2003), net primary production (Markon and Peterson 2002, Hope et al. 2003, Nemani et al. 2003), and net CO2 flux (Oechel et al. 2000b); (3) remote sensing detection of other physical and environmental parameters relevant to the carbon cycle, such as surface temperature (Comiso 2003), snow cover (Dye and Tucker 2003), landscape and soil freeze-thaw state (Kimball et al. 2001, Zhang and Armstrong 2001), growing-season timing and length (Kimball et al. 2004), vegetation greenness and phenology (Myneni et al. 1997, Zhou et al. 2001, 2003, Lucht et al. 2002), and fire disturbance (Boles and Verbyla 1999).

-- Optical and near-infrared sensors - Satellite remote sensing in visible and near-infrared wavelengths is sensitive to the energy 22 - absorbed by leaf chlorophyll (Markon and Peterson 2002, Zhou et al. 2003).
-This measure of land 23 - surface "greenness" is well correlated with leaf-area, leaf biomass and potential photosynthesis 24
+Optical and near-infrared sensors

-- (Tucker 1979, Tucker and Sellers 1986, Asrar et al. 1984, Myneni et al. 1995, Zhou et al. 2003), - and is therefore useful for biosphere studies of the spatial distribution of plants, their seasonal - functioning and for spatial extrapolation to regional and global scales.
-The most extensively used - satellite products for pan-Arctic research are derived from optical and near-infrared sensors such - 5 as the NOAA Advanced Very High Resolution Radiometer (AVHRR).
+Satellite remote sensing in visible and near-infrared wavelengths is sensitive to the energy absorbed by leaf chlorophyll (Markon and Peterson 2002, Zhou et al. 2003).
+This measure of land surface "greenness" is well correlated with leaf area, leaf biomass, and potential photosynthesis (Tucker 1979, Asrar et al. 1984, Tucker and Sellers 1986, Myneni et al. 1995, Zhou et al. 2003), and is therefore useful for biosphere studies of the spatial distribution of plants, their seasonal functioning, and for spatial extrapolation to regional and global scales.
+The most extensively used satellite products for pan-Arctic research are derived from optical and nearinfrared sensors such as the NOAA Advanced Very High Resolution Radiometer (AVHRR).

-- 7 The global AVHRR time series is available from 1981 to the present with a spatial and temporal - resolution of 8 km and 10-15 days, respectively (Zhou et al. 2001).
-Despite its original design for - 9 meteorological studies, AVHRR data provide a relatively continuous, long-term record of land - surface characteristics relating to high latitude terrestrial carbon budgets (e.g., Myneni et al. 1997, - Zhou et al. 2001, Nemani et al. 2003).
-The Moderate Resolution Imaging Spectroradiometer - (MODIS) on-board the NASA Terra and Aqua satellites was specifically designed for monitoring - terrestrial vegetation and is equipped with enhanced spectral and spatial resolution, improved - atmospheric correction, georeferencing and on-board calibration for global observations of - vegetation conditions.
-MODIS represents an improvement over AVHRR in that it provides - relatively stable, global observations at a 1-km spatial resolution every 8 days from 2001 to the - present (Running et al. 2000).
-The MODIS data stream also provides a relatively advanced suite of - standardized variables for biospheric research including net photosynthesis and net primary - 19 production (NPP).
+The global AVHRR time series is available from 1981 to the present with a spatial and temporal resolution of 8 km and 10-15 days, respectively (Zhou et al. 2001).
+Despite its original design for meteorological studies, AVHRR data provide a relatively continuous, long-term record of land surface characteristics relating to highlatitude terrestrial carbon budgets (e.g., Myneni et al. 1997, Zhou et al. 2001, Nemani et al. 2003).
+The moderate resolution imaging spectroradiometer (MODIS) onboard the NASA Terra and Aqua satellites was specifically designed for monitoring terrestrial vegetation and is equipped with enhanced spectral and spatial resolution, improved atmospheric correction, georeferencing and onboard calibration for global observations of vegetation conditions.
+MODIS represents an improvement over AVHRR in that it provides relatively stable, global observations at a 1-km spatial resolution every 8 days from 2001 to the present (Running et al. 2000).
+The MODIS data stream also provides a relatively advanced suite of standardized variables for biospheric research including net photosynthesis and net primary production (NPP).